KumarRobotics/bluefox2/README.md

 * `6` ~ wbp_user1
 * `7` - wbp_calibrate, calibrate next frame for white balance

-For calibrating white balance, first point the camera at a white board, then select `wbp_calibrate`, the mvIMPACT driver will calibrate white balance automatically and save it to `wbp_user`
+For calibrating white balance, first point the camera at a white board, then select `wbp_calibrate`, the mvIMPACT driver will calibrate white balance automatically and save it to `wbp_user1`.

 `~dcfm` (`int`, default: `1`)